Yalantis/iOS-Guidelines/README.md

 - Methods in non-project class should be prefixed by ```lowercasePrefix_```: ```- (void)sch_performTask:(id)arg```

 ## Constants
 - Magical numbers are not allowed - constants should be used instead.
-Exception: constant value, used in local one place with descriptive name.
+Exception: constant value, used in local one place with descriptive name
 - No "raw" strings.
-Exception: the same as for magical numbers.
+Exception: the same as for magical numbers
 - Desirable to use ```extern``` keyword:
 ```objective-c
 // SCHNotifier.h